Liut Brigade: Irpin

 The unit first saw combat during the Battle of Irpin.
 The nascent brigade was rushed into creation to stop a Russian advance on Kyiv, and Netrebko noted that their presence shocked many members of the Ukrainian military, with one soldier coming up to him and asking "The police are at war?
 How is that possible?"
 The unit at that point was exclusively police officers, namely from Kyiv's Rapid Operational Response Unit (KORD) unit and largely wore a mismatch of police uniforms and surplus camouflage and used armored cars on loan from local banks as they "became military within a day."

 The units were also open to new recruitment, seeing a surge of civilian enlistment during and after the Battle of Kyiv, and the Brigade is noted as having a higher concentration of woman soldiers when compared to other Ukrainian military formations.
 Prior to being sent to the front, their training was directly supervised by Dmytro Nazarenko, head of the Kyiv Oblast State Administration.

 As with other NPU military formations, recruitment targets former members of the police, and members of the Liut Brigade can either use traditional military ranks, or if they were an active or former police officer, could either retain or be restored to their police rank.
 Members are also promised post-war employment as police officers, and active police members that joined are promised pay raises.

 Klishchiivka

 The brigade shifted towards the Eastern front and has taken part in the 2023 Ukrainian counteroffensive, seeing front line combat on the Donetsk oblast.
 Notably being involved in the liberation of Klishchiivka on September 16, 2023, and receiving praise from President Volodymyr Zelenskyy for their role in freeing the village.

 Odesa airstrike

 On 15 March 2024, an airstrike on Odesa killed 21 individuals, including Lieutenant Colonel Alexander Gostischev, the commander of the Tsunami regiment.

 Toretsk

-The Brigade has also been heavily deployed in the defense of Toretsk.
+The Brigade was heavily deployed in the defence of Toretsk.
 Fierce street to street combat broke out.
 In September 2024 The Lyut Brigade blew up a bridge to stop the Russian advance.
 In November 2024 the Brigade intercepted Russian radio signals and ambushed the enemy.